2016 Herman Goldstein Award for Excellence in Problem-Oriented Policing Submissions

 - What responses did you use to address the problem?

-- What resources were available to help solve the problem?
+- What resources were available to address the problem?

 - What difficulties were encountered during response implementation?

-- What were the results?
-What degree of impact did the response plan have on this problem?
+- What specific impact did the implemented responses have on the problem?

-- What were your methods of evaluation and for how long was the effectiveness of the problem-solving effort evaluated?
+- For how long was the effectiveness of the problem-solving effort evaluated?

-- Were there problems in implementing the response plan?
+- Were there problems in implementing the response plan that affected the project outcomes?

 - If there was no improvement in the problem, were other systemic efforts considered to handle the problem?

-- How could you have made the response more effective?
+- How might the response have been more effective?

 - Will your response require continued monitoring or a continuing effort to maintain your results?